 (A) The Department withholds state and federal income taxes on all payments to homecare workers, as indicated in the Collective Bargaining Agreement.

 (B) A homecare worker must complete and return a current Internal Revenue Service W-4 form to the Department/AAA's local office.
 The Department applies standard income tax withholding practices in accordance with 26 CFR 31.

-(a) A homecare worker may be reimbursed at $0.485 cents per mile when the homecare worker uses his or her own personal motor vehicle for service plan related transportation, if prior authorized by a consumer's case manager.
+(a) A homecare worker is reimbursed at the mileage reimbursement rate established in the Collective Bargaining Agreement when the homecare worker uses his or her own personal motor vehicle for community transportation, if prior authorized by a consumer's case manager.
 If unscheduled transportation needs arise during non-office hours, the homecare worker must provide an explanation as to the need for the transportation and the transportation must be approved by the consumer's case manager prior to reimbursement.

-(b) Medical transportation through the Division of Medical Assistance Programs (DMAP), volunteer transportation, and other transportation services included in the service plan is considered a prior resource.
+(b) Medical transportation through the Division of Medical Assistance Programs (DMAP), volunteer transportation, and other transportation services included in a consumer's service plan is considered a prior resource.

-(c) The Department is not responsible for vehicle damage or personal injury sustained when a homecare worker uses his or her own personal motor vehicle for DMAP or service plan related transportation, except as may be covered by workers' compensation.
+(c) The Department is not responsible for vehicle damage or personal injury sustained when a homecare worker uses his or her own personal motor vehicle for DMAP or community transportation, except as may be covered by workers' compensation.

 (12) BENEFITS.
 Workers' compensation and health insurance are available to eligible homecare workers as described in the Collective Bargaining Agreement.
 In order to receive homecare worker services, a consumer-employer must consent and provide written authorization to the Department for the provision of workers' compensation insurance for the consumer-employer's employee.